Some people believe that they should stay in an abusive relationship for the sake of their children, but this is a terrible idea.

 - Help your child know the signs of sexual abuse.

-- Get help through your child’s teacher, school counselor, spiritual advisor, or therapist.
+- Get help through your child’s tutors, school counselor, spiritual advisor, or therapist.

 - Expose your child to trusted adults who model good behaviors.